 - Change of address

-Employees can update their addresses within the system, without having to fill out paper forms and return them to your HR people.
+Employees can update their addresses directly in the system, eliminating the need for them to fill out and send paper forms to your HR department.

 - Changes in life status